protontypes/LibreSelery/README.md

 ## How does OpenSelery work?

 0. Configure OpenSelery based on the selery.yml file
-1. Gather contributor information about the target project via the Github and Libraries.io API.
+1. Gather contributor information about the target project via the Github and Libraries.io API
 2. Filter our contributors that have not made the email address visible in the Github profile.
-3. Creates a uniform weight distribution between all contributors.
+3. Create a uniform weight distribution between all contributors.
 Custom distributions like release participation are under construction.
 4. Randomly choose contributors based on the weights.
-5. Payout Bitcoin to the chosen contributors email address via the Coinbase API.
+5. Payout Bitcoin to the chosen contributor email addresses via the Coinbase API.
 Contributor without a Coinbase account will get a email to claim the donation.

 ## Demo